Maine native drafts ‘articles of impeachment’ in New York Times

 It’s an open question whether House Democrats will initiate impeachment proceedings against President Trump for obstructing an investigation into claims that Russians interfered to help get him elected in 2016.

-Calls have grown louder since the April release of Special Counsel Robert Mueller’s report – a report that failed to conclude Trump or his campaign coordinated with Russia but also failed to exonerate him and in fact outlined several possible instances of obstruction.
+Calls have grown louder since the April release of special counsel Robert Mueller’s report.
+While it didn’t conclude that Trump or his campaign coordinated with Russia, it also failed to exonerate him, and in fact outlined several possible instances of obstruction.

 But what would impeachment articles against Trump look like?